 Snape grabbed the pad out of Harry's hand and smacked it down upon the bedside table.

 "Just take it Mr. Potter!
 For once in your life do as you are told," Snape snapped at him.
-He had clenched his fists as Professor Snape held out the bottle swiftly for Harry to take it.
+He clenched his fists as Professor Snape held out the bottle swiftly for Harry to take.

 Harry snatched the thing from the Potions Master's hand and popped it open and downed the contents.
 His eyes squeezed shut as his tongue registered the fowl tasting liquid.
 It was bitter, very bitter.